Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

-\textbf{GAN-based super-resolution frameworks}.
-Goodfellow \textit{et al.} \cite{95} proposed GAN to generate visually authentic data by following a two-player minimax game between the generator and the discriminator.
-Unsurprisingly, such capability enlightens the researchers to explore this powerful paradigm for generating high-quality representations of small objects.
-However, directly superresolving the whole images burdens the feature extractor in both training and inference.
-To mitigate this overhead, MTGAN \cite{100} super-resolves the patches of RoIs with the generator network.
+\textbf{Super-resolution-based frameworks}.
+Methods following this roadmap aim at restoring the distorted structures of small objects instead of simply amplifying the ambiguous appearance of them.
+With the help of deconvolution and sub-pixel convolution \cite{97}, Zhou \textit{et al.} \cite{82} and Deng \textit{et al.} \cite{96} obtained high-resolution features specialized for small object detection.
+With self-supervised learning paradigm, Pan \textit{et al.} \cite{SSFA} proposed a guided feature upsampling module to learn upscaled feature representations with detailed information.
+Generative Adversarial Network (GAN) \cite{95} has remarkable capability to generate visually authentic data by following a two-player minimax game between the generator and the discriminator, which, unsurprisingly, enlightens the researchers to explore this powerful paradigm for generating high-quality representations of small objects.
+Rabbi \textit{et al.} \cite{EE-GAN} and Bashir \textit{et al.} \cite{SRC-GAN} both use GAN to super-resolve low-resolution remote sensing images, where the former screens the edge details to avoid high-frequency information loss during reconstructing, and the latter incorporates the cyclic GAN and residual feature aggregation to capture complex features.
+Deeming that directly operating the whole images incurs non-negligible computational cost at feature extraction stage \cite{96}, MTGAN \cite{100} super- resolves the patches of RoIs with the generator network.
 Bai \textit{et al.} \cite{101} extended this paradigm to face detection task and Na \textit{et al.} \cite{102} applied super-resolution method to small candidate regions for better performance.
 Though super-resolving target patches could partly reconstruct the blurry appearance of small objects, this scheme neglects the contextual cues which play an important role for network prediction \cite{103, 104}.
 To deal with this issue, Li \textit{et al.} \cite{105} devised PerceptualGAN to mine and exploit the intrinsic correlations between small-scale and large-scale objects, in which the generator learns to map the weak representations of small objects to super-resolved ones to deceive the discriminator.
 To go a step further, Noh \textit{et al.} \cite{103} introduced direct supervision to the super-resolution procedure.